International Baccalaureate (IB)

 As an MYP authorized school, we hold ourselves to the highest standards and work with our partners at the IB Organization to ensure our learning community continues to adhere to the vision and values that define an IB World School.

-SJASL is a Candidate School* for the IB Diploma Program.
-Our school is pursuing authorization as an IB World School.
+SJASL is a IB DP authorized school too.
 These are schools that share a common philosophy—a commitment to high quality, challenging, international education that SJASL believes is important for our students.